 (*)For those who are having trouble navigating the 11 modes on their [g2] flowlights, here it is in a nutshell.
 Starting with the flowlight off, pressing the central button once will bring to the first mode, "breathe." pressing it again will shift it up once to mode 2, then 3, until mode 5, "beacon." pressing the button again will turn the flowlight off.
 In order to access the second "dimension," press the flowlight and set it onto any mode from 1-5. now, press and HOLD the button until it changes to a strobing mode which is still visible.
 You are now in mode 6.
 Continuing to press the flowlight will cycle through the second dimension modes until mode 11 (demo mode, a mode which cycles through all 10 previous modes).
 Pressing the button again will turn the light off in g1 lights, but in a g2 light, the flowtoy will enter superbright mode. now, you can cycle through the previous 11 modes in a mode which is twice as bright, but will burn battery twice as quickly.
 Pressing the button again after mode 22 (superbright demo) will turn the flowlight off. (*) All g2 flowlights are also equipped with a memory function, which enables you to access the mode you were on before the light was turned off or ran out of battery.
 In order to return to the previous mode from "off", simply hold down the button and release when it reaches your desired mode.

-If you just happen to have a few thousand dollars lying around, get Pyroterra's Visual poi.
+If you just happen to have a few hundred to thousand dollars lying around, get Pyroterra's Visual poi.

 A good place to begin is with the soft LED poi manufactured by YOHO.
 Bear in mind that these are toys, not the real thing.
 You can keep using them, if you gradually replace every piece of the apparatus with duct tape.
 The cool thing- they can stay any color of your choice, slowly change colors, or strobe different colors, creating rainbow-colored trails.
 The downside, the batteries cost as much as the poi themselves.